schijioke-uche/quantum-computing-qiskit-tool-wizard/README.md

 ----------------------------------------------
 The name "Qiskit" is a general term by IBM referring to a collection of software for executing programs on quantum computers.
 Most notably among these software tools is the open-source Qiskit SDK, and the runtime environment (accessed using Qiskit Runtime) through which you can execute workloads on IBM® quantum hardware.
 This installation wizard will allow you to install Qiskit software on your machine for IBM quantum development on real quantum QPU operator with realtime runtime.
 The installation is easy - It will prompt you to accept the license first and then it will automate the installation of qiskit tool for you.

-### ⚛️ After Qiskit installation, you can run the following Quantum algorithms for various use cases
+### ⚛️ After Qiskit installation, you can build the following Quantum various use cases

 | Quantum Algorithm | Description |   Use Case   |
 |-------------------|-------------|--------------|